Updated Dec 9

 Customers may experience delays as important safety measures, including physical distancing, means it takes longer to process heavy parcel volumes.
 Thank you for your patience.Canada Post

 Canada Post’s larger processing facilities such as their Mississauga Gateway Centre are experiencing major processing delays.
-We have seen delays reported at an additional 7-14 business days and in some cases, we have seen packages being delivered in 30 business days.
+We have seen delays reported at an additional 7-14 business days and in some cases, even longer.

 - Some packages may be transferred to different processing facilities based on capacity which may show tracking updates taking a different route than normal